You are now in the main content area

 Toronto Metropolitan University reflects many of my aspirations for growth, adaptability and inclusion while creating a welcoming environment for the individual, so it’s important to me that this is felt in my role as Elder and Senior Advisor, Indigenous Relations and Reconciliation as well.

 I am now working at the leadership level to embed Indigenous ways of knowing and being into the fabric of the university’s culture and community.
-For example, I work closely with the university’s Senate and Truth and Reconciliation Committee to ensure Indigenous voices are being heard.
+For example, I work closely with the university’s Senate, and Truth and Reconciliation Committee to ensure Indigenous voices are being heard.
 I also work to promote and demonstrate the vital power of a right relationship with self, others and the world around us.

 My door is open for anyone who would like to talk.
 Please share your hopes and concerns with me, and let me know what you think is essential for me to address with my colleagues.